mike-ward/mike-ward.github.io/_posts/2006-08-22-writely-free-to-all-now.md

 ---
 layout: post
-title:  Writely Free to All Now
+title: 'Writely Free to All Now'
 ---
 One of the things I need for my blogging software is a good editor.
 I've been using the FreeTextBox at the easy to remember URL of [http://freetextbox.com/](http://freetextbox.com/).
 It is a very nice WYSIWYG editor that requires no ActiveX controls and integrates directly into your ASP.Net code.
 Still it lacked something I sorely need.
 A spell checker.
 As a result, I started using GMail's editor because it does have a spell checker.
 Not exactly word processing but it works well enough.
 I compose in GMail and then copy and paste into my Blog entry screen.